10 Home Recording Studio Essentials for Beginners

 If you’re on a tight budget, you can go for a minimalist approach and buy gear that’s compact and affordable.
 As long as it does the job, you’re better off starting with the basics.
 However, if you have more money to spend, you can go ahead and splurge on a more intermediate set of studio equipment.

 But before buying anything, it’s important to set a specific goal.

 - Are you taking music production as a hobby?

 - Or are you planning to make a full-time living with it?

 According to Stephen Covey, author of 7 Habits of Highly Effective People, effective people always start with the end in mind.
 So knowing the reason you set your studio and visualizing it will determine the type of equipment you’ll invest in.

 Written your goals and purpose down?
 Okay, let’s talk about the essentials for a home recording studio.

 1. A Music Production Computer (Laptop or PC)

 Your computer will be the heart of your studio.
-Generally speaking, a laptop or PC with at least 8GB of RAM, running on a Core i5 processor is a good start.
+From recording, composing, arranging to mixing – you’ll do most of the work on a computer.
+Generally speaking, a laptop or desktop PC with at least 16GB of RAM, running on a Core i5 processor is a good start.